Ryu204/stay3/readme.md

 * Entity signals emitted from ecs registry do not have associations with scene tree anymore (`tree_context::get_node` will not work)
 * Never attach components to entity that is signaled to be destroyed
 * Never add or destroy component in signal handler of that component.

+11. Please don't destroy entity via `ecs_registry::destroy_entity`, use `entities_holder::destroy` instead.
+The former does not allow disconnecting entity from its node.

 # Build instructions

 Requirements: C++ toolchains capable of compiling C++23 and CMake version 3.31 or higher.
 Including but not limited to: